tiddal/intro-to-git/README.md

     -   Where all our snapshots are stored.
     -   Use 'git commit -m <"message">' to add the changes in the staging area to the git repository.
 As a convencion use a present tense verbe as the very first word of the message followed by a short description.

+## Status

+    -   Use 'git status' to check the current stat of the repository.

+## History

+    -   Use 'git log' to see all the changes committed to the repository.